cooervo/AngularJS-concepts-summary/README.md

 * What’s the difference between a **service**, a **factory**, and a **provider**?
 As you read more Angular code you’ll see these three terms used almost interchangeably.
 That’s because *they’re all the same thing. service and factory are both implemented by provider under the hood.
 The difference is in the level of configuration you have when creating each one.

+### Factory

+We can use factories in a very simple way:

+     angular
+      .module('az-app')
+      .factory('DataModelService', function() {

+        //no need for getters and setters since we just need to get variables and set without any complex logic var name = "Mateo";
+        var telephone = 018007367;

+        //this is the object that will be injected return Object;
+      });

+And just access the vars directly or set them directly:

+    DataModelService.name; //gets var name "Mateo"
+    DataModelService.name = "Newname"; // sets var name to "Newname"

+But I can also use getters and setters to hide complex logic from controller.

+    angular
+      .module('az-app')
+      .factory('DataModelService', function() {

+        //This obj is necessary because factory must return an object to be injected where needed var Object = {
+          city:"",
+          name: "Oldname",
+          lastName: "Lastname",
+          idNumber:"007",
+          telephone: "01800",
+          address: "Calle 90"
+        };

+        //----setters----
+        Object.setFullName = function(name, lastName){
+          Object.name = name;
+          Object.lastName = lastName;
+        }

+        //----getters----
+        Object.getFullName = function(){
+          return Object.name + Object.lastName;
+        }

+        //this is the object that will be injected return Object;
+      });

+This more complex way we can use **encapsulation** whenever we need complex getters and setters, for example if we need to convert a Date object to a string representation of Date this would be useful.
+Remember encapsulation is good as we can hide logic from the controller.

+    DataModelService.setFullName("Mateo", "Cuervo");
+    DataModelService.getFullName; //returns "Mateo Cuervo"

 ----------------------------------------------------------